Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/event-submission.md

 ## Code of Conduct at Event

-_How does the Code of Conduct for the event support diversity and inclusion?_
+Metric Question: _How does the Code of Conduct for the event support diversity and inclusion?_

 Section 1:
   * Does the event website host an event Code of Conduct?
     * __Yes/No:__

-  Section 2: (To section 3 if previous answer is NO)
+Section 2: (Skip to section 3 if previous answer is NO)
   * Is the Code of Conduct posted at the event?
     * __Yes/No:__
   * Does the Event Code of Conduct have a clear avenue for reporting violations at the event?